potternate/roommates-therapy-bot/README.md

 1. **Streamlit Interface**: Provides a clean, interactive web interface for the conversation.

-2. **Ollama Integration**: Connects to a locally running Ollama instance to access the llama3 language model.
+2. **OpenAI Integration**: Connects to OpenAI's API to access advanced GPT models for natural language processing.

 3. **Speaker Management**: Tracks which roommate is currently speaking and maintains context throughout the conversation.